project-illium/illium-documentation/docs/api/blockchain-service.md

     int64 block_time          = 4;
     // When `tx_index` is true, the node has full transaction index enabled bool tx_index             = 5;
-    // The total number of coins in circulation uint64 circulating_supply = 6;
+    // The total number of coins in circulation in nanoillium uint64 circulating_supply = 6;
-    // The total number of coins staked uint64 total_staked       = 7;
+    // The total number of coins staked in nanoillium uint64 total_staked       = 7;
-    // The balance of the treasury
-    uint64 treasury_balance   = 8;
+    // The balance of the treasury in nanoillium uint64 treasury_balance   = 8;
 }